alexandre-old/flask-rest-template/README.md

 # Flask REST Template

 A template or boilerplate for a Flask REST application.
-This repository is a set of ideas that I read, listen or tought.
+This repository is a set of ideas that I have reading, listening or thougting about.

 # How to test or start a project using this template: